UoE-BIOM528/workshops/01_prerequisites.md

 ---
 # Workshop setup

-There are two ways of completing these wokshops:
+There are two ways of completing these workshops:

 1. Use a virtual machine on OpenStack
   * You will need to create an instance on OpenStack
   * All software and data needed will be pre-installed
   * An internet connection will be required (+ a VPN for off-campus access)
 2. Use your own machine
-  * A mac or linux machine will be best
+  * A mac or linux machine will be needed - if you use Windows please use option 1.
   * Software will need to be installed on your local machine
   * Data will need to be downloaded